 As you can see, these are not the most common herbs for every day culinary uses.

 Excerpt from Recipes & Diet Advice for Endometriosis

-Phytoestrogens differ a great deal from synthetic environmental oestrogens in that they are easily broken down, are not stored in tissue and spend very little time in the body.
+Phyto-estrogens differ a great deal from synthetic environmental estrogens in that they are easily broken down, are not stored in tissue and spend very little time in the body.

 There are differing opinions about phyto-estrogens’ role in health.
 When consumed as part of an ordinary diet, phyto-estrogens are probably safe and may even be beneficial.
 In fact, some studies on cancer incidences in different countries suggest that phyto-estrogens may help to protect against certain cancers (breast, uterus, and prostate) in humans.

 On the other hand, eating very high levels of some phyto-estrogens may pose some health risks.
 Reproductive problems have been documented in laboratory animals; farm animals and wildlife that ate very high (up to 100% of their diet) amounts of phytoestrogen-rich plants.